NBISweden/workshop-genome_annotation/labs/rnaseq_guided_assembly.md

 stringtie hisat2/accepted_hits.sorted.bam -o stringtie/transcripts.gtf
 ```

-When done you can find your results in the directory ‘outdir’.
+When done you can find your results in the directory ‘stringtie’.
 The file transcripts.gtf includes your assembled transcripts.

-You could now also visualise all this information using a genome browser, such as IGV.
+:bulb: **Tips**: You could now also visualise all this information using a genome browser, such as IGV.
 IGV requires a genome fasta file and any number of annotation files in GTF or GFF3 format (note that GFF3 formatted file tend to look a bit weird in IGV sometimes).

 Transfer the gtf files to your computer using scp: